-Elizabeth C. Guarnieri is a Senior Attorney in Cohen Milstein’s Securities Litigation & Investor Protection practice group, and a member of the Ethics and Fiduciary Counseling Practice.
+Elizabeth C. Guarnieri is the Director of Investor Services and a Senior Attorney in Cohen Milstein’s Securities Litigation & Investor Protection practice group, and a member of the Ethics and Fiduciary Counseling Practice.
 Ms. Guarnieri serves as the firm’s Director of Investor Services.
 In this role, she leads the firm’s portfolio monitoring and damage calculation process and oversees client reports.
 She is an integral member of the Securities Case Evaluation Team, which analyzes new and potential securities actions.

 In addition, Ms. Guarnieri led the Cohen Milstein team in developing the firm’s proprietary portfolio monitoring and damage calculation system, COMPAS (Cohen Milstein Portfolio Assessment System).
 She also oversaw the rollout of the COMPAS client self-service portal which provides clients with web access to monitoring information as well as historical portfolio monitoring reports.